telerik/fiddler-jam-docs/security.md

 ## Fiddler Jam Security

 Fiddler Jam extension is a Chrome extension tool that can capture the ongoing tab activity and generate links with the captured activity logs.
-With such functionality, a particular set of security is added as functionality to Fiddler Jam to protect its users' privacy and allow you to share logs with some information being entirely stripped.
+With such functionality, a particular set of security is added to Fiddler Jam to protect its users' privacy and allow you to share logs with some information being entirely stripped.
 Here are the must-know highlights when capturing and sharing Fiddler Jam logs.

 - When Fiddler Jam starts capturing, a red dot will indicate that there is an ongoing recording.

 - Fiddler Jam captures the Chrome tab's content where Fiddler Jam capturing is initialized plus all tabs and windows opened from that tab (and all tabs and windows opened from them).
 All tabs and windows with active capturing will have the red dot indication in the Fiddler Jam extension.

-- By default (**Mask all post data** swithed off), Fiddler Jam will try to automatically mask sensitive POST data (when the data is in known formats).
-Data received in unknown format will be considered sensetive by default and will be masked at 100%.
+- By default (**Mask all post data** switched off), Fiddler Jam will try to mask sensitive POST data (when the information is in known formats).
+Data received in an unknown format will be considered sensitive by default and masked at 100%.
 Switching  **Mask all post data** on will explicitly turn on masking of all POST data.
-Learn more about [the sensetive data masking and the known formats](#masking-sensetive-data).
+Learn more about [the sensitive data masking and the known formats](#masking-sensitive-data).

 - The default settings (see the [**Capture Options**](#capture-options) below) will mask cookies values.

 - The password-protected logs are encrypted with AES-CTR.

 - The Fiddler Jam logs are stored in cloud storage based in the US, North Virginia.
 The Fiddle Jam team doesn't have access to and can't recover password-protected log content.
-See more about the password protecting option in the [**Sharing Links**](#sharing-links) option.
+See more about the password-protecting option in the [**Sharing Links**](#sharing-links) option.

 - By default, The FiddlerJam portal site is collecting usage statistics data.
 Learn more about how to enable and disable the collection of usage data via the [Privacy settings]({%slug fj-portal%}#privacy-settings)

-## Masking Sensetive Data
+## Masking Sensitive Data

 By default, the Fiddler Jam extension will start capturing with the advanced option **Mask all post data** switched **off**.
-In that state, the Fiddler Jam extension will try to automatically mask all sensetive data that is contained in one of the following known formats (MIME types):
+In that state, the Fiddler Jam extension will try to automatically mask all sensitive data that is contained in one of the following known formats (MIME types):

 - **application/json**
 - **application/xml**